estavillo97/Machine-Learning-Health-Industry/README.md

-# Data-Scientist-Challenge
+# Random
-Data Scientist Challenge for Mercado Libre by Juan Pablo Estavillo
+by Juan Pablo Estavillo

 # Description
-The goal of this repository is to present the technical challenge given by Mercado Libre, providing with evidence of my proficiency in python and my ability to extract meaningful insights from complex data, and my creativity in approaching open-ended questions.
+The goal of this repository is to present a random forest model providing with evidence of my proficiency in python and my ability to extract meaningful insights from complex data, and my creativity in approaching open-ended questions.